fonoster/routr/docs/introduction/media.md

 There is a [subreddit](https://www.reddit.com/r/Routr/) collecting all Routr-related resources on the internet.

-The following selection of resources are particularly useful to get started with Routr.
+The following selection of resources is particularly useful to get started with Routr.

 ## Blogs